praw-dev/praw/docs/tutorials/comments.rst

    submission = reddit.submission(id="3g1jfi")

-With a submission object we can then interact with its :class:`.CommentForest` through the submission's :attr:`~praw.models.Submission.comments` attribute.
+With a submission object we can then interact with its :class:`.CommentForest` through the submission's :attr:`~.praw.models.Submission.comments` attribute.
 A :class:`.CommentForest` is a list of top-level comments each of which contains a :class:`.CommentForest` of replies.